San7o/Brenta-Engine/docs/DESIGN.md

 audio and input, as well as providing a cross-platform abstraction to the developer.

+Here is an high-level overview of the main objects Brenta provides:

 ![brenta-picture](./brenta-picture.png)

 I wanted to write my own game engine primarely out of fascination and